SystemDesignPractice/BookMyShow/readme.md

 4. @Column(name="column_name") - Columns in the table.
 5. @ElementCollection - Used on attributes which are a list of enums
 6. @Enumerated(EnumType.String) - Tells that this attribute is ENUM.
-7. @Temporal(value = TemporalType.TIMESTAMP),@CreatedAt,@LastModifiedDate - For createdAt,updatedAt , we can put this annotation so JPA will automatically populate this with timestamps.
+7. @Temporal(value = TemporalType.TIMESTAMP),@CreatedAt,@LastModifiedDate,@EnableJpaAuditing,@EntityListeners(AuditingEntityListener.class)- For createdAt,updatedAt , we can put this annotation so JPA will automatically populate this with timestamps.

 ### Command Line Runner: